Photo by Nigel Wang

 Performance Opportunities

-Learning aerial circus arts is a fun way to exercise, express oneself, and get up on stage!
-We strive to provide students with lots of performance opportunities.
-We produce bi-annual student recitals for all skill levels of our adult students and more advanced youth and teen students.
+Aerial circus arts is not only a fun way to exercise, but to also express oneself, and get up on stage!
+We strive to provide our staff students with lots of performance opportunities.
+We produce bi-annual student recitals for all skill levels of our adult students and for our intermediate to advanced youth and teen students.
 Our beginning to intermediate youth and teen students get to perform in smaller in-house student showcases.
-Pre-pandemic we also put on one big storyline production a year that was open to all students through an audition process.
-We hope to resume these productions in 2023!
-We also seek out other community performance opportunities for our students.
+Once a year we produce an original aerial production.
+These productions are very high level shows that everyone is sure to enjoy!
+We also seek out other community performance opportunities for staff and our students.
 Gravity instructors and advanced students are available to hire for events.

 Safety